 Wildlife Safari Park offers Citizen Science programs from monarch tagging to amphibian and water conservation.
 Programs can be reserved at Omaha's Henry Doorly Zoo & Aquarium or at the Lee G. Simmons Conservation Park and Wildlife Safari.
 Both locations offer classes and workshops.

 Citizen Science programs are where kids and adults help make important discoveries.
 Take an epic journey with monarchs or leap and learn with frogs and toads!
 You and your students can be a part of helping better understand the world around us.
 Reserve your workshop today by calling (402)738-2092 or contact Scouts@omahazoo.com.

-Open your students’ eyes to what they can do in their own backyards!
+Open your students’ eyes to what they can do in their own communities, neighborhoods and backyards!

 Private Citizen Science workshops are available by reservation three weeks in advance.
 Minimum participants in a reserved workshop is 10 people with minimum age of 6 years old.
 Cost is $15/person unless reserved with a Campout program then adults are free.
 Cost includes supplies and equipment use.
 Workshops run 2 hours in length and are from 9:00 a.m. to 11:00 a.m any day of the week.
 Contact the Education Department at (402) 738-2092 or Scouts@OmahaZoo.com .